-This includes a Digic 7 processor, a higher ISO range (up to ISO 25,600 without expansion), 6fps continuous shooting and a decent buffer capacity of 27 raw files – or as many JPEGs as your memory card can hold.
+This includes a Digic 7 processor, a higher ISO range (up to ISO 25,600 without expansion), 6fps continuous shooting and a resonable buffer capacity of 27 raw files – or as many JPEGs as your memory card can hold.

 There’s also a modest boost to the video recording performance: the 800D doesn’t offer 4K video, but it can shoot full HD at 60/50fps for half-speed slow motion at full video resolution.

-On top of all that, there’s a new, faster, quieter smaller kit lens, the EF-S 18-55mm f/4-5.6 IS STM.
+The EOS 800D does get faster, quieter smaller kit lens, the EF-S 18-55mm f/4-5.6 IS STM.
 This impressed us a lot when we tried it at Canon’s press launch event – although it was unavailable for this review, which was carried out with the existing EF-S 18-55mm f/3.5-5.6 IS II lens instead.

 Build and handling